Skip to main content

 Material Footprinting Project

-The Board collaborated with the Oregon Department of Environmental Quality (DEQ), the State of Washington and an advisory group of stakeholders from across Oregon and Washington to evaluate the potential benefits and challenges inherent in product-level environmental footprinting.
-Three projects emerged from this collaboration: Case studies, and analyses of food and concrete.
+The Oregon Sustainability Board (OSB) worked with the Oregon Department of Environmental Quality (DEQ), the State of Washington and a group of stakeholders from across Oregon and Washington to explore the potential benefits and challenges in product-level environmental footprinting.
+Together, they completed three main projects: Case studies, and analyses of food and concrete.

 Case studies